-On March 26, 2020, the Central Government, on March 26, announced a ₹1.701 trillion welfare package under the Pradhan Mantri Garib Kalyan Yojana (PMGKY)(Government of India, 2020b) to alleviate economic hardship and food insecurity.
+On March 26, 2020, the Central Government, announced a ₹1.701 trillion welfare package under the Pradhan Mantri Garib Kalyan Yojana (PMGKY)(Government of India, 2020b) to alleviate economic hardship and food insecurity.
 Some of the key elements of the package that we examine in this paper are discussed in detail below.

-- (i) Food Support: The provision of an additional five kilograms of foodgrains and one kilogram of pulses was offered free through the Public Distribution System (PDS) to all beneficiaries under the National Food Security Act (NFSA) initially for three months beginning April 2020.
+(i) Food Support: The provision of an additional five kilograms of foodgrains and one kilogram of pulses was offered free through the Public Distribution System (PDS) to all beneficiaries under the National Food Security Act (NFSA) initially for three months beginning April 2020.
 This provision was subsequently extended further.
-The 2013 National Food Security Act (NFSA) mandated the supply of five kilograms of foodgrains per person per month, at heavily subsidised prices, to 75 per cent of India's rural population and 50 per cent of the urban population, extended under the targeted PDS (TDPS).
-The COVID-19 food relief programme was in addition to the quota mandated under the NFSA. - (ii) Cash Support: Cash benefits for a period of three months starting April 1, 2020, were launched, with the cash transferred to the bank account of the beneficiary.
-The other support measures included: (a) free-of-cost refills for Liquefied Petroleum Gas (LPG) for PM Ujjwala Yojana (PMUY) beneficiaries, who typically belong to Below the Poverty Line (BPL) households, (b) ₹500 per month to female Jan Dhan Yojana bank account holders, (c) front-loading of the first instalment of ₹2000 budgeted under PM-Kisan for landed farmers, (d) cash transfers for pensioners, the disabled, and widows, (e) transfers for those having Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA) or Shramik (worker) identity cards2, and (f) benefits under any other scheme.
+The 2013 NFSA mandated the supply of five kilograms of foodgrains per person per month, at heavily subsidised prices, to 75 per cent of India's rural population and 50 per cent of the urban population, extended under the targeted PDS (TDPS).
+The COVID-19 food relief programme was in addition to the quota mandated under the NFSA.

+(ii) Cash Support: Cash benefits for a period of three months starting April 1, 2020, were launched, with the cash transferred to the bank account of the beneficiary.
+The other support measures included: (a) Free-of-cost refills for Liquefied Petroleum Gas (LPG) for the Pradhan Mantri Ujjwala Yojana (PMUY) beneficiaries, who typically belong to Below the Poverty Line (BPL) households, (b) ₹500 per month to female Jan Dhan Yojana bank account holders, (c) Front-loading of the first instalment of ₹2000 budgeted under PM-Kisan for landed farmers, (d) Cash transfers for pensioners, the disabled, and widows, (e) Transfers for those having Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA) or Shramik (worker) identity cards,2 and (f) Benefits under any other scheme.